sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-androids-sector.md

 The shallow groove, old BRs, and shallow finishing groove.

 **12. Promises (6a+)**
-Start up vague arete and continue, with care, past prominent hollow flake.
+Start up vague arête and continue, with care, past prominent hollow flake.

 **13. The Rotten Word (6c+)**
 Line of staples to right.
 Hard and fingery low down.
-Finish on arete
+Finish on arête

 **14. Decaydance (6c)**
 Follow the hangers left of prominent cracked pillar to fine open finish on headwall.